-Although it is important in all aspects of mathematics to understand and be able to reason with inverse relations, prior research has demonstrated that elementary school children generally lack a formal understanding of this relation (Baroody, Ginsburg & Waxman, 1983; De Smedt, Torbeyns, Stassens, Ghesquière, & Verschaffel, 2010; Resnick, 1983).
-For example, Baroody et al. (1983) found that about 61% of the sampled first- and second-graders could not use addition to solve subtraction problems (e.g., using 3 + 4 = 7 to solve 7 - 4).
-In a later study (Baroody, 1999), it was found that the K-1 graders who were trained to solve subtraction using addition did not acknowledge this relation.
+Although it is important in all aspects of mathematics to understand and be able to reason with inverse relations, prior research has demonstrated that elementary school children generally lack a formal understanding of this relation (Baroody, Ginsburg, & Waxman, 1983; De Smedt, Torbeyns, Stassens, Ghesquière, &Verschaffel, 2010; Resnick, 1983).
+For example, Baroody and colleagues (1983) found that about 61% of the sampled first- and second-graders could not use addition to solve subtraction problems (e.g., using 3 + 4 = 7 to solve 7-4).
+In a later study (Baroody, 1999) it was found that the K-1 graders who were trained to solve subtraction using addition did not acknowledge this relation.
 In addition, Baroody (1987) observed that a child practiced a whole page of problems using addition to check subtraction but could not spontaneously apply this procedure in new tasks.
-Recently, Torbeyns et al. (2009) in their study with Belgium children, found that when solving multi-digit subtraction problems with small differences (e.g., 81-79), most second-to-fourth graders could not call upon an effective strategy based on inverse relations (e.g., 79 + ? = 81), even though it had been explicitly taught.
+Recently, Torbeyns and colleagues (2009) in their study with Belgium children, found that when solving multidigit subtraction problems with small differences (e.g., 81-79), most second-to-fourth graders could not call on an effective strategy based on inverse relations (e.g., 79 + ? = 81), even though it had been explicitly taught.
 Similar findings were obtained from third graders who had experienced six weeks of instruction that aimed to develop inverse understanding (De Smedt et al., 2010).

 With regard to the inverse relation between multiplication and division, children exhibit a parallel lack of understanding.
-Grossi (1985) reported that students who used $P \div M = N$ to check whether P is a multiple of M failed to recognize that obtaining $M \cdot N = P$ should produce the same conclusion (as cited in Vergnaud, 1988).
+For instance, students who used $P \div M = N$ to check whether P is a multiple of M failed to recognize that obtaining $M \cdot N = P$ should produce the same conclusion (Vergnaud, 1988).
 Likewise, Thompson (1994) reported elementary students possessed difficulties in multiplicative reasoning, especially in the development of the concept of speed (including the relations between speed, time, and distance) and its relation to the concept of rate.
 Such conceptual difficulties extend beyond integers to include more complex numbers such as fractions, decimals, and proportions (Greer, 1994).

-The above findings about elementary students' lack of formal understanding of inverse relations sharply contradict the reports on preschoolers' (from 3 to 6 years old) surprising level of informal understanding of this relation (Gilmore & Bryant, 2008; Klein & Bisanz, 2000; Sherman & Bisanz, 2007; Sophian & McGorgray, 1994).
-For instance, children could provide correct directional responses to addition and subtraction story problems (e.g., for an addition story problem, children provided a "bigger" number than the given quantities; Sophian & McGorgray, 1994) and demonstrate inverse understanding when "approximate numbers" were involved (Gilmore & Bryant, 2008).
-These findings may be explained by Resnick's (1992) assertion that children possessed protoquantitative schemas of "increasing-decreasing" and "partwhole," which are the keys to understanding inverse relations.
-Why then, is there a gap between students' informal and formal understanding?
+These findings about elementary students' lack of formal understanding of inverse relations sharply contradict the reports on preschoolers' (from 3-6 years) surprising level of informal understanding of this relation (Gilmore & Bryant, 2008; Klein & Bisanz, 2000; Sherman & Bisanz, 2007; Sophian & McGorgray, 1994).
+For example, children could provide correct directional responses to addition and subtraction story problems (e.g., for an addition story problem, children provided a "bigger" number than the given quantities; Sophian & McGorgray, 1994) and demonstrate inverse understanding when "approximate numbers" were involved (Gilmore & Bryant, 2008).
+These findings may be explained by Resnick's (1992) assertion that children possessed protoquantitative schemas of "increasing-decreasing" and "part-whole," which are the keys to understanding?
 Why is inverse relation, a ubiquitous mathematical concept, so hard to learn?
 These questions call for reconsideration of the existing learning environments that students are exposed to with inverse relations.